 Next, identify who your competitors are.
 For now, just list all of the businesses that provide a service similar to yours.
 Or, a service that is an alternative to the services you offer.

 In the next step of Building Your Digital Marketing Foundation, you’ll look closer at your competitors.
-That’s when we’ll dig into them more during your competitive analysis.
+That’s when we’ll dig into them more during your competitor analysis.
 We’ll even tell you something you probably didn’t know about your competition.
 But first, market research.

 Market Research: Part 1 - the People

 We already told you why you need to research the customers you hope to serve.
 Knowing the right questions to ask when researching the people in your community is the difference between success and failure.

 Your research is only as good as the information you collect.
 Right?

 If your information is bad, your digital marketing foundation will crumble.

 Think about it.
 What would happen to a house you worked on, if you used bad materials?
 It’s not going to withstand the test of time.

 What if you were a realtor, and the information you had in your listing was inaccurate?
 Would the house sell?